-We should ask ourselves, why should that be at the top of our minds?
-Rather, we should all the more channel that into something productive, something that helps the process of healing.
+One should ask oneself, why should that be top of mind?
+Rather, one should all the more channel that into something productive, something that helps the process of healing.

-There are many different possibilities out there and these can be tailored to suit you and your situation.
+There are many different possibilities out there and these can be tailored to suit the situation.

 Taking a walk, taking in the sights and the sounds, has helped me when I’m feeling depressed.
 It reminds me of what it is to be human – to take in all around us, to appreciate the beauty in the myriad of forms that exist.
 Walking also stimulates the heart, becoming a sort of exercise and it’s proven that physical activity does help one’s state of mind.

 Of course, these may not be possible for those experiencing an anxiety attack.
 The main thing would be to find a quiet place to calm down, be it in one’s room or familiar surroundings.
 Sometimes, the attack comes when one is outside the home.
 Personally, when that happens to me, I find that sitting in the mall’s washroom, thinking calm thoughts insomuch as possible, breathing exercise, help me to cope.